mikaib/genesis/Documentation/Concepts/Buffers.md

 ## Notes
 - You will need to manually destroy the `GsBuffer` object after you are done with it.
-- You will need to manually destroy the `GsUnmanagedBufferData` object after you are done with it.
+- You will need to manually destroy the `GsUnmanagedData` object after you are done with it.
-- `GsManagedBufferData` only points to the data it was created with and will not copy it by itself, there is no need to destroy it.
+- `GsManagedData` only points to the data it was created with and will not copy it by itself, there is no need to destroy it.
 - The buffer is currently not thread-safe.
 Using it from a different thread may result in undefined behavior.
 - The intent is only a hint and may be ignored by the backend (or the driver the backend uses).